How To Write A Book Every Year: The Secrets to Writing A Million Words

 The Next Step Is Yours To Take

-I hope that the advice contributed by the numerous authors cited within this article will perhaps allow you to produce a large quantity of words in your lifetime.
+I hope that the advice contributed by the numerous authors cited within this article will perhaps allow you to produce plenty of creative strings-of-words in your lifetime.
 It may be challenging at times to find the right words but remember that every great writer struggles with “writer’s block.”

 I know I certainly do and what helps is thinking about the subject of your piece as you go about your day and then coming up with the ideas that will shape the direction of your writing.